Siphon880gh/rapid-tools-suite/readme.md

 Rapid Tools Suite
 ==================
 By Weng Fei Fung<br/>
-Various utilities to help speed up development and improve work between team members on jQuery/Bootstrap/PHP/mySQL projects.
+Utilities to speed up development full stack and all around development stages.
+For frontend, jQuery, Bootstrap, crossroad, and handlebar gets developed quicker especially if you are not an expert yet.
+For backend, php and mySQL, there is a restful API template (with variables $_GET, $_POST, $_PUT, $_UPDATE, $_DELETE, $_HEAD, $_OPTIONS) (supports mysqli and meekroDB) and a javascript equivalent of mySQL so you can test queries and PHP variables in the browser console.
+There are utilities to communicate between team members in the web browser or code.
+And when you're back months later, there are utilities to explore the CSS and js variables.
+There is an enhanced debugging tool for when you're developing.
 Scroll down to see the features.
 For an in-depth summary, go near the bottom of page.

 **Dependencies:**<br/>
 jQuery (must)<br/>